How can I become an Assistant Commonwealth’s Attorney?

 I believe that a crime has been committed.
 How do I press charges?
 Can I report a crime directly to the prosecutor’s office?

 Crimes are investigated by the police, not the prosecutor.
 Crimes should be reported to the police department or other law enforcement agency that has jurisdiction where the crime occurred.
 For example, crimes occurring inside Metro Louisville should be reported to the Metro Louisville Police Department.
 Crimes committed in the smaller cities within Jefferson County (for example, St. Matthews, Shively, Jeffersontown) should be reported to those local police departments.

-Once the initial investigation has been completed, the police department's report is filed with the prosecuting attorney.
+Once the initial investigation has been completed, the police department’s report is filed with the prosecuting attorney.
 The prosecutor reviewing the file may send the case back to the police for further investigation.
 Ultimately, the reviewing prosecutor decides what charge(s), if any, will be issued and when the charges(s) should be issued.
-In the case of misdemeanor offenses, police officers will file the charges in Jefferson District Court and they are handled by the Jefferson County Attorney's Office.
-Felony charges which are initially brought in Jefferson District Court must be referred to the Jefferson County Grand Jury before the Commonwealth Attorney's Office has jurisdiction to review and prosecute.
+In the case of misdemeanor offenses, police officers will file the charges in Jefferson District Court and they are handled by the Jefferson County Attorney’s Office.
+Felony charges which are initially brought in Jefferson District Court must be referred to the Jefferson County Grand Jury before the Office of the Commonwealth’s Attorney has jurisdiction to review and prosecute.

 How do I press counter-charges against someone?

 This request generally arises from assaults.
 Regardless of whether you have already been charged, if you believe that a crime has been committed against you, go to the appropriate police department to file a complaint and request an investigation.
 Your case will be reviewed on its own merits.

 I am the victim.
 Can I drop the charge?